 Mercy High School is pleased to announce three new staff joining the faculty in the 2018-2019 school year.
-Two positions --an English as a Second Language Specialist (ESL) and an additional Guidance Counselor—were made possible by generous donations and are designed to enhance the immediate and post-graduate academic goals of students.
-The current Guidance Counselor position is also being filled as the current Counselor, Georgina Morse, is retiring after 25 years.
+Two positions --an English as a Second Language Specialist (ESL) and an additional school counselor—were made possible by generous donations and are designed to enhance the immediate and post-graduate academic goals of students.
+The current school counselor position is also being filled as the current Counselor, Georgina Morse, is retiring after 25 years.

 Mercy’s inclusive and growing student enrollment mirrors the ethnic and socio-economic profile of the Omaha metro area.
 With that increased diversity, especially in the Latina community, the ESL Specialist will strategically work with the students, teachers, and parents to ensure success for their future.

 Katherine Davis will serve as Mercy’s new ESL specialist.
 She holds endorsements and certifications from the University of Nebraska at Omaha (UNO) -Teacher Academy Program and has been an educator for 11 years.
 She has served in educator positions in La Vista, Neb. as well as Valparaiso, Chile and Jaipur, India.
 Most recently she was a Spanish teacher at Benson High School.
 Her community outreach work includes a year with OneWorld Community Health and as a member of the National Civilian Community Corps in Maryland.
 A graduate of the College of Saint Benedict, she holds degrees in Political Science and Hispanic Studies.